Dasharo/docs/docs/unified/novacustom/firmware-update.md

            [features section](../../dasharo-tools-suite/documentation/features.md#firmware-update)
            of the dedicated Dasharo Tools Suite documentation page.

+        If you see any errors during the update, check the [Troubleshooting](../../guides/capsule-update.md#troubleshooting) section of the Capsule Update guide.

         ### Manual update

         This update method is for advanced users only and is not recommended for